alanehanks/alanehanks/README.md

 - 👋 Hi, I’m @alanehanks
 - 👀 I’m interested in data in general.
 I've worked as a data analyst, data architect, and data management consultant.
-- 🌱 I’m currently learning more technical skills related to data including ETL and data pipelines, data engineering, and configuration management.
+- 🌱 I’m currently learning more technical skills related to data including ETL, data pipelines and data engineering, as well as programming and query languages.
+(Python and SQL, specifically)
 - 💞️ I’m looking to collaborate on all things mentioned above.
 - ⚡ Fun fact: I'm the best worst golfer